Morphine Sulfate Addiction and Abuse

 24/7, Toll-Free, Confidential844-207-6576

-In the beginning of the 21st century, prescription opioid use became one of the biggest drug-related crisis in the United States.
+At the beginning of the 21st century, prescription opioid use became one of the biggest drug-related crises in the United States.
 Millions of Americans need treatment for severe pain that occurs due to old age or injury, but many medications can be addictive.
-Opioids attach to receptors in the brain, which then block the transmission of pain messages and can release feel-good chemicals that produce a euphoric high.
+Opioids attach to receptors in the brain, which then block the transmission of pain messages and release feel-good chemicals that produce a euphoric high.

 Morphine works by interacting with opioid receptors and blocking pain signals from reaching the nervous system, which alters how the body responds to pain.
 Morphine does not cure the underlying causes of pain but can temporarily reduce the feelings of pain.

-Morphine sulfate is a variation of morphine that includes sulfate, which is a salt and helps morphine become water-soluble and easily absorbed for treatment.
-Morphine sulfate is prescribed in various brand names, including Avinza, Kadian, Morphabond and Roxanol.
+Morphine sulfate is a variation of morphine that is chemically conjugated with sulfuric acid, which helps morphine become water-soluble and easily absorbed for treatment.
 The medication can be taken orally, in tablet or liquid form, or by injection.
+Morphine sulfate is prescribed in various brand names, including:

 The dosage of morphine sulfate that someone will receive varies based on their type of pain, how severe the pain is and their physical attributes, such as height and weight.
-In tablet form, morphine sulfate is available between 15 and 30 mg.
+In immediate-release tablet form, morphine sulfate is available between 15 and 30 mg.
+In extended-release tablet form (which is often used to treat chronic pain), there are many other tablet strengths available, all the way up to 200 mg.

 Taking the drug consistently can result in a psychological dependence forming, because the person using morphine sulfate mentally associates the drug to a pain-free existence.
+Physical dependence can develop over time as well, which is what leads to withdrawal symptoms upon attempting to stop using the drug.
 If you or someone you know uses morphine to treat for pain, take the medication only as prescribed by a doctor.

-There are more serious side effects of taking the drug, including: mood changes, hallucinations, severe stomach pain, difficulty urinating and a severe loss of appetite.
+Other side effects of taking morphine sulfate include: mood changes, hallucinations, severe stomach pain, difficulty urinating and a severe loss of appetite.
 Some people might be allergic to the medication and experience itching, swelling or difficulty breathing.
 If any of these effects occur, tell your primary physician immediately.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.